mc0110/inetbox2mqtt/README.md

 The current version opens flexibility to use different hardware cofigurations.

 If you like this software and even use it, then I deserve a beer.
 Thanks for that in advance.
 You will find the Sponsorship button on the right-hand side for this purpose.

-## Acknowledgement
-The software is based on the Github project [INETBOX](https://github.com/danielfett/inetbox.py) by Daniel Fett.
-Thanks to him, as well as the preliminary work of [WoMoLIN](https://github.com/muccc/WomoLIN), these cool projects have become possible.

 This project here was developed and tested for an ESP32 (first generation) with 4 MB memory.
 The software also works on other ESP32 models and probably, with small adjustments (UART address, pins), also on other hardware.
 The tests on a Raspberry Pi Pico W were successful, too.
 I will not always explicitly mention the RP2 pico w in the following.
 The respective points apply to this chip as well.
 The minor deviations can be found at the end in the section **Running on RP2 Pico W** for details.